RACV Logo

 Travel Period

-Discover the beauty and history of the Balkans on this 19-day tour that travels from Dubrovnik in Croatia through Bosnia and Herzegovina and onto the lively nightlife of Belgrade in Serbia, through the heart of Transylvania and on to Bucharest.
-Along the way you’ll sample excellent wines, learn about the war years, stop by the famed Old Bridge of Mostar, discover Tara National Park’s spectacular scenery, and traverse medieval fortresses and fairytale castles.
-This tour combines battle zones, mountain scenery, bunkers and bars and melds the past with the present, the historic with the euphoric, to create an adventure that ticks all of the boxes.
+Discover the beauty and history of the Balkans on this 18-day trip that travels from Dubrovnik in Croatia through Bosnia and Herzegovina, then on to the lively nightlife of Belgrade in Serbia, the heart of Transylvania and Bucharest.
+Along the way you’ll sample excellent wines, learn about the war years, stop by the famed Old Bridge of Mostar and discover Mokra Gora National Park’s spectacular scenery.
+You’ll traverse medieval fortresses and fairytale castles and meet rescued bears on a Signature Experience at Zarnești Bear Sanctuary.
+This adventure combines battle zones, mountain scenery, bunkers and bars, and melds the past with the present to create an adventure that ticks all the boxes.

 IMPORTANT INFORMATION